tklusz/SimpleDailyWallpaper/README.md

 ## Getting started
 ### Creating your Wallpaper directory.
-To get started, create a new directory for your wallpapers:
+To get started, create the following directory for your wallpapers:

 ```
 home/(username)/Pictures/Wallpapers